wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 #  wis2box environment variables

+!!! abstract "Learning outcomes"
+    By the end of this practical session, you will be able to:

+    - reinitialize wis2box services
+    - set the wis2box data directory
+    - set custom passwords for your broker and storage

 ## Introduction

 In this session you will customize your wis2box environment variables and re-initialize your wis2box.